-The following Théodish history is taken, word for word, from “Kingship and Anglo-Saxon Théodism” as found in A Collection of Some Primary Documents of Anglo-Saxon Théodish Belief (1992) and is here, reprinted, with leave of Gárman Lord.
+The following Théodish history is taken from “Kingship and Anglo-Saxon Théodism” as found in the unpublished work, The Géring Handbook: Géargerím of Géring (1991), and is reprinted here with leave of Gárman Lord.

 In 1976, Gárman Lord was visited by Wóden and Fríȝe and began to rediscover the religion of his forefathers.
 The Coven Witan became the Witan Þéod and, giving up its Wiccan practices, began its worship of Wóden.
 Gárman was the first lord, and Wordsmith and Ælfwyne were his þeȝens.
 Their primary venture was to research and relearn the old ways, and to put into practice the new-found truths.
 In 1977 the “membership” grew by two, adding Werewolf and Æȝili, and 1978 saw two more, Sægæst and Wudorhiht.

 The Witan rediscovered and put into practice much ancient wisdom and craft, including swine-tivering, trial by ordeal, true witchcraft, seiðʀcraft, berserkerism, battle ecstasy, and poetic boasting.
 It became a retro-heathen shamanistic cult for serious and dedicated lore-seekers, and at the same time began to widen the gulf between itself and the prevailing society.
 This was seen as a barrier between Wóden and the world, and steps were taken to build bridges across the gap.
 The concept of Théodism was then (re)born, but a lord and lady were lacking.